Concert tickets then vs now: how prices really compare

 Tickets to see the music veteran live in action haven't always been so exorbitant.

 Back in 1989, McCartney embarked on his World Tour (pictured) in support of solo album Press to Play.
-During this landmark trek, he performed a mixture of solo music, Wings songs, and Beatles classics such as Hey Jude.
+During this landmark trek, he performed a mixture of solo music, Wings songs and Beatles classics such as Hey Jude.

-Tickets were priced at around $28.50, which is $75 (£57) when adjusted for inflation.
-While pricey, it's still competitive compared to today’s market.
+Tickets were priced at around $28.50, or $75 (£57) in today's money.

 Paul McCartney now: up to $785 (£600)

-Paul McCartney recently wrapped his globe-trotting Got Back tour.
+Paul McCartney recently wrapped his globetrotting Got Back tour.

 When tickets first went on sale for shows in London and Manchester, the standard prices were advertised at an affordable $40 (£31) to a steeper $238 (£182) on Ticketmaster.